Gallery

 Such compelling thought exercises led Strassman to the School of the Museum of Fine Arts in Boston, where she developed the skills...

-Kenya V
+Kenya IV

 Sign Up For Our Newsletter